 - An estimated 10-15% of people with anorexia or bulimia are male

-Next to the book display is a large board with a collage of various statistics, quotes, etc. on eating disorders, as well as ways you can get help for yourself or for someone you know.
-On the opposite side of the 1st FL, handouts are provided to take with you for future reference, such as “What Should I Say?
+Next to the book display is a large board with a collage of various statistics, quotes, etc. on eating disorders, as well as ways you can get help for yourself or for someone you know such as handouts like “What Should I Say?
 Tips for Talking to a Friend Struggling with an Eating Disorder” and “What NOT To Say to Someone in Recovery.”

-If you suspect that you or someone you know may be struggling with an eating problem, please call or walk into Health Services, Miley Hall (Garden Level), x2904 or Counseling Services, Miley Hall (Garden Level), x2919.
+Take an online screening for eating disorders at the National Eating Disorders website.
+If you suspect that you or someone you know may be struggling with an eating problem, please call or go to Health Services, Miley Hall (Garden Level), x2904 or Counseling Services, Miley Hall (Garden Level), x2919.

 Below are some informative online resources about Eating Disorders: